Jayme has been an online writer for over six years. She is an artist, blogger, and freelancer. She often writes about DIY home projects.

-A Few Wallet Friendly Ways To Alter A Room
+A Few Wallet-Friendly Ways to Alter a Room

 Do you have a room in your house that needs a little refreshing?
-Perhaps a room that makes you cringe when you turn the light on, or one you deliberately hide from company by swearing that it is inhabited by monsters?
+Perhaps a room that makes you cringe when you turn the light on (or one you deliberately hide from company by swearing that it is inhabited by monsters)?
 Have you ever looked at ideas for redecorating and found that a site offers a "friendly budget" of $10,000 when you have a mere $20?

-These ideas might not turn your home into a magazine worthy showplace.
+These ideas might not turn your home into a magazine-worthy showplace.
 They can offer you a comfortable, affordable change while you are waiting for good times and winning lottery tickets.

-Painting Walls And Furniture
+Get Creative When Painting Walls and Furniture

 Simply painting one wall of a room a bold color can change a room dramatically, as can painting trimwork so that it pops.
-Another option is to use stencilsor painter's tape to create a pleasing design.
+Another option is to use stencils or painter's tape to create a pleasing design.